pete08/ngessence-v3/README.md

 ## Project Overview
-This is part of Codecademy's JS FullStack path covering React Redux Store State.
+create a unique React Web App using knowledge/notes gained from Codecademy's JS FullStack path (inc. Redux Store State).

 This is the NGEssence app.
 Its goal is to allow users access to Topic related Flash Cards.
 After a user creates a Topic, the user creates Quizzes within each Topic.
 Each Quiz is completed through creation Flash Cards.
 Each Flash Card consists of both a *Front* and *Back*.